How to fill your Workout Sandbags filler bags

 Any size sandbag can be filled with half these weights with rubber mulch, also available at home centers.

-Use two 45 gallon contractor bags for small and medium sandbags, and use two 55 gallon contractor bags for large and extra large sandbags.
-If you choose, you can use your duct tape to close them permanently.
+Use two 55 gallon contractor bags for all size sandbags, If you choose, you can use your duct tape to close them permanently.
 Oherwise, use the large rubber band included.
 It works fine.

 1 Put one inner bag inside the other, with corners matching.
 Double them up for all size outer bags.